emagiz/emdocs/mds/microlearning/intermediate-active-monitoring-determining-cause-of-error-message.md

 ## 4. Assignment

-Create a test message for a flow within your (Academy) project based on an eMagiz definition and create a test message for a flow within your (Academy) project based on an example message.
+Analyze the cause of at least one error message within your (Academy) .
+Subsequently make the correct changes to the flow to fix the problem.

 ## 5. Key takeaways